operatorequals/covertutils/docs/ids_evasion.rst

 Making the listener **identify** whether the decrypted data is gibberish (and rollback the key if it is) will need to provide a concise definition of **what gibberish is**.
 And doing even that (`dangerous high entropy approach`) will disable the sender from **sending gibberish intentionally**.
 Not bright idea at all. `Crypted shellcodes` **look like gibberish** but I can see reasons for sending such things...

-*Decrypting data that is not addressed to the listener is a big problem if a Stream Cipher is used.
+.. note:: "Decrypting" data that is **not addressed to the listener** is a big problem if a Stream Cipher is used.
 It makes one of the keys to cycle `without notifying the other side`, `ultimately scraping` the rest of the connection.

 And that is as the data doesn't get transmitted through a known connection.
 TLS application data seem random too, but it travels through a TCP connection that **knows how to handle them because of the handshake**.